Byteron/doomsday-surfer/README.md

 - both **natural disaster** and **one control**

 ## Control
-- with your mouse, move your units around to survive the doomsday!
+- with your left mouse button, move your units around to survive the doomsday!

 ## Units
 - ### Doomsday Surfer